VIP: Vision Instructed Pre-training for Robotic Manipulation: Related Work

-Recent advancements in natural language processing and computer vision demonstrate the efficacy of first pre-training models on large-scale data and then fine-tuning them for specific downstream applications \citep{achiam2023gpt,wang2023internimage}.
+\textbf{Robotic Pre-training}.
+Recent advancements in natural language processing and computer vision demonstrate the efficacy of first pre-training models on large-scale data and then fine-tuning them for specific downstream applications \cite{achiam2023gpt,wang2023internimage}.
 Drawing inspirations from these successes, the robotic learning community begins to explore pre-training paradigms to enhance robotic manipulation capabilities.
-The principal idea behind robotic pre-training is to first expose the robotic policy to a wide range of tasks and environments, allowing it to learn generalizable representations for diverse robotic tasks \citep{brohan2022rt}.
-Subsequently, a fine-tuning phase on specific manipulation tasks is conducted, utilizing the previously gained prior knowledge to enhance performance and efficiency \citep{zitkovich2023rt}.
+The principal idea behind robotic pre-training is to first expose the robotic policy to a wide range of tasks and environments, allowing it to learn generalizable representations for diverse robotic tasks \cite{brohan2022rt}.
+Subsequently, a fine-tuning phase on specific manipulation tasks is conducted, utilizing the previously gained prior knowledge to enhance performance and efficiency \cite{zitkovich2023rt}.

-Pre-training a policy requires a substantial amount of data \citep{fang2020graspnet}.
+Pre-training a policy requires a substantial amount of data \cite{fang2020graspnet}.
 However, robotic manipulation data is expensive to collect.
-To mitigate this issue, some methods generate data through simulated environments based on the traditional force closure estimation algorithms \citep{wang2023dexgraspnet}.
-However, significant discrepancies in appearance and motion dynamics between simulated and real-robot data limit the effectiveness of pre-trained policies.
-Some efforts employ large language models to generate grasp positions for objects in 2D images \citep{vuong2023grasp}, but this approach is constrained by its two-dimensional output, whereas robotic manipulation occurs in a three-dimensional space.
-Recently, collaborative efforts among various institutions have led to the creation of large-scale datasets by merging existing data sources \citep{o2024open} or collecting new data across diverse scenarios \citep{khazatsky2024droid}.
-Thanks to these datasets, a handful of promising pre-trained policies are derived \citep{kim2024openvla}.
-Nevertheless, robotic manipulation trajectories remain highly ambiguous if without appropriate task instructions as prompt.
+To mitigate this issue, some methods generate data through simulated environments \cite{wang2023dexgraspnet}.
+However, significant discrepancies in appearance and motion dynamics between simulated and real-robot data limit thier effectiveness.
+Several methods employ large language models to generate grasp positions for objects in 2D images \cite{vuong2023grasp}, but this approach is constrained by its two-dimensional output, whereas robotic manipulation occurs in a three-dimensional space.
+Recently, collaborative efforts among various institutions have led to the creation of large-scale datasets by merging existing data sources \cite{o2024open} or collecting new data across diverse scenarios \cite{khazatsky2024droid}.
+Thanks to these datasets, a handful of promising pre-trained policies are derived \cite{kim2024openvla}.
+Nevertheless, robotic manipulation trajectories remain ambiguous if without appropriate task instructions as prompt.
 Existing pre-training algorithms predominantly use text instructions to inform the policy, which restricts the pre-training effectiveness, as previously noted.